 Details tab, scroll down a bit, and tap the

 Blacklist Channels button.
-Tapping this button will request the channel statistics from the gateway and bring up the blacklist selection window.
+Tapping this button will request the channel statistics from the access point and bring up the blacklist selection window.

 In the blacklist selection window, the quality of each channel is listed.
 Note that the number of channels will differ from different frequency bands: the 2.4 GHz band uses 16 channels, whereas the sub-1 GHz bands use 50 channels.
 One channel is used as the synchronization channel, which can not be blacklisted.